-Add a little exotic flare to your summer grilling with these za’atar flavored grilled lamb sliders with little bits of pine nuts.
+Add a little exotic flare to your summer grilling with these za’atar flavored grilled lamb sliders with little bits of pine nuts (optional).
 Served on romaine salad with a yogurt tahini sauce for dipping.
 Perfect as an appetizer, party food or a fun meal!
 Paleo, gluten free, and a dairy free option.

 I love these Grilled Lamb Sliders because they are juicy, deliciously spiced, savory little bundles of flavor.
 There are only a few ingredients and are incredibly easy to make.
 The za’atar pairs nicely with the lamb enhancing its unique flavor.